If you liked it then you should have put a URL on it

 - Eight tips for working remotely

-Ben Balter is the Director of Hubber Engagement within the Office of the COO at GitHub, the worldâs largest software development platform, ensuring all Hubbers can do their best (remote) work.
+Ben Balter is the Director of Hubber Enablement within the Office of the COO at GitHub, the worldâs largest software development platform, ensuring all Hubbers can do their best (remote) work.
 Previously, he served as the Director of Technical Business Operations, and as Chief of Staff for Security, he managed the office of the Chief Security Officer, improving overall business effectiveness of the Security organization through portfolio management, strategy, planning, culture, and values.
 As a Staff Technical Program manager for Enterprise and Compliance, Ben managed GitHubâs on-premises and SaaS enterprise offerings, and as the Senior Product Manager overseeing the platformâs Trust and Safety efforts, Ben shipped more than 500 features in support of community management, privacy, compliance, content moderation, product security, platform health, and open source workflows to ensure the GitHub community and platform remained safe, secure, and welcoming for all software developers.
 Before joining GitHubâs Product team, Ben served as GitHubâs Government Evangelist, leading the efforts to encourage more than 2,000 government organizations across 75 countries to adopt open source philosophies for code, data, and policy development.
 More about the author â

 This page is open source.
 Please help improve it.